 Heading off to uni made it easier to hide away.
 Eating in secret, bingeing, battling with food every day.
 Counselling helped and I would ride along the roller coaster of getting better and speeding out of control again.

-I have used food as a way of controlling elements of my life when other areas were more than hard going.
-Family problems, crappy relationships, stress; it was 'easier' to think about food than sort out my real issues.
+I have used food as a way of controlling a number of elements in my life that were more than hard going.
+Family feuds, break-ups, crappy, abusive relationships, stress; it was 'easier' to think about food than sort out my real issues.
 I completely lost touch with and hated my body.
-I didn't trust food and got fed up of it ruining my life.

 The good news......I have now learnt how to re-connect with my body.

 - I've restored my body confidence massively but still have to work at this - getting on and all that!